 *For more information, see Moving Violations and Photo Tickets below.

 If a host notifies Turo of a ticket received during the guest’s booking period or during the period 24 hours thereafter, Turo will charge the guest for the full cost of the ticket plus any related administrative fees charged by Turo.
-Hosts must submit their reimbursement request no later than 90 days after the end of the trip and provide documentation of the ticket received and, in most cases, receipt for their payment of the ticket.
+You can read more about requesting reimbursements here.

 Moving Violations and Photo Tickets